 In 2013, President Obama appointed Ms. Levere to the National Cooperative Bank’s (NCB) Board of Directors.
 She serves as the Chair of the Community Advisory Council of the Federal Reserve Board of Governors and the Chair of ROC USA, a national social venture that converts manufactured home parks into resident owned cooperatives.
 She is also member of the FDIC’s Committee on Economic Inclusion, and Morgan Stanley’s Community Development Advisory Board.
 She holds a BA from Brown University and an MBA from Yale University.

-Read about the project that Andrea has been working on this year as an ICF Executive Fellow:
+Read about the project that Andrea worked on during her time as an ICF Executive Fellow:

 The Convening: Charting the Next Wave of Equitable Finance Proceedings Document

 We invite you to download the proceedings document in its entirety below: